pyastrx/pyastrx/README.md

 Using the **-i** arg or adding a `interactive: true` in your `pyastrx.yaml` you can explore the AST and XML parsed AST of your code.
-This can be useful to understand your codebase and helps you to write your custom XPATH queries to be used in your project.
+This can be useful to understand your code base and help you to write you custom XPATH queries to be used in your project.

 ### Folder and file explorer